Who is Unicorn on The Masked Singer?

 Is Unicorn Matthew Morrison?

-With the clue of transferring to the large metropolis (and Unicorn holding an apple in his hooves), Rita Ora believes Broadway star and Glee actor Matthew Morrison is a good guess.
+With the clue of transferring to the massive metropolis (and Unicorn holding an apple in his hooves), Rita Ora believes Broadway star and Glee actor Matthew Morrison is a good guess.

-However with Morrison a dance captain on rival BBC One present The Best Dancer, may he actually be on each exhibits?
+However with Morrison a dance captain on rival BBC One present The Biggest Dancer, might he actually be on each reveals?

 Is Unicorn John Barrowman?

-The prevailing principle is no doubt that Unicorn’s brilliant exterior is hiding John Barrowman.
+The prevailing idea is no doubt that Unicorn’s brilliant exterior is hiding John Barrowman.

 The Dancing On Ice decide is recognisable on account of his daring American accent.